173TECH/sayn/docs/tasks/autosql.md

 ## Defining DDLs

-Additionally, autosql tasks support the definition of DDL that will be used when creating the table.
+Additionally, autosql tasks support the definition of optional DDL that will be used when creating the table.
 Each supported database might have specific DDL related to it, but in general the following is supported:

+* columns: the list of columns as well as their type.
+If used, SAYN will enforce the types specified.
 * indexes: the indexes to add on the table.
   * primary_key: this should be added in the indexes section using the `primary_key` name for the index.
-* columns: the list of columns as well as their type.
-If used, SAYN will enforce the types specified.
 * permissions: the permissions you want to give to each role.
 You should map each role to the rights you want to grant separated by commas (e.g. SELECT, DELETE).

 !!! example "autosql with DDL"
     ```yaml